Klondyke Arizona: (Almost) Ghost Town

 The ranch was still struggling when, in 1915, Martha Jane was killed in a buggy accident.

 About that same time, Charley was wounded in The Great War.
 Consequently, the old man decided that his remaining two sons, now in their mid-twenties, would not become cannon fodder defending someone else’s country.
-He refused to let his two younger boys leave home when they were called to military service.
+Some say, he refused to let his two younger boys leave home when they were called to military service.
 It was a fateful decision that would destroy the remainder of his family.

 On February 10, 1918, four Graham County lawmen came to arrest the brothers.
 They also carried arrest warrants for Jeff Power and his hired hand, Tom Sisson, both of whom were “wanted for questioning” regarding Ola May’s death.